 Notes and substitutions

 - Pork: You can use pork belly, shoulder, or butt.
 If you want something else, shrimp, tofu, chicken, or ground meats are other options.
-You can leave out meat and make the dish vegetarian.
+You can leave out the meat and make the dish vegetarian.

 - Vinegar: Cane or coconut vinegar are traditionally used.
 If those aren't available, distilled white vinegar, rice vinegar, or apple cider vinegar are good alternatives.